 - Whisk dry ingredients together in a separate bowl (or sometimes I just pour them in and whisk the dry top a bit before I turn on the mixer because I’m lazy)

-- Mix dry into wet ingredients on low speed until ALMOST all combined but not quite.
-(Just to make sure you don’t over-mix when you add the chocolate)
+- Mix dry ingredients into wet ingredients on low speed until ALMOST all combined.
+You still want to see some flour when you add the chocolate to be sure you’re not over-mixing.

 - Add chocolate and mix on low till just combined.
 Remember over-mixing makes a tough cookie!